- Home›

 GUARANTEED ADMISSION

 A Guaranteed Admission (GA) agreement guarantees admission to the partner school and can also guarantee admission to a particular bachelor's degree.
 Students must complete an Associate in Arts, Associate in Fine Arts, Associate in Science or Associate in Applied Science.
-All GA agreements offer application fee waiver or reimbursement.
+All GA agreements guaranteed an application fee waiver and may offer merit-based scholarships.

 CORE-TO-CORE ARTICULATIONS